colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 ' Had to be robust, as some data feeds where transient and if we missed the data it was for good ' Had to detect direction & position of arrows
-' Active patterns heavily used to parse custom data formats ' People don't respect standards.
-' Web scraping initial implementation Html parser
+' Active patterns heavily used to parse custom data formats ' Web scraping initial implementation Html parser
 ' Actors for rate limiting to prevent API bans, isolating state in computation graph.
 ' Immutability provided almost carefree concurrency. (mention mutable types in immutable objects, mistake!!!)
+' Biggest thing learnt - devs don't respect standards.

 ***

-### So what does an Enterprise F# application look like?
+### So what is an Enterprise F# application made from?

 ***